-Generally, the market price of a CT scan in Delhi is above ₹3000 but with us, you can get it for ₹931 only.
+Get a discount of upto 50% off on CT scan costs in Bangalore while still enjoying high-quality lab options.
+Generally, the market price of a CT scan cost in Bangalore is above ₹3000, but with us, you can get it for ₹931 only.

 Avail of this exclusive offer by calling us on